AshnahKhalidKhan/google-xyz/README.md

 - Okay so why in the world is this so hard again?
 I am SO sleepy.
 - I have this insane idea to club together all incremental faces of the website and make a timelapse of it when launching the tool.
 That would be pretty cool I think.
 - Why in the world do people reach out to me asking me about my "life progress"?
 Like dude, what are you looking to achieve by asking people what THEY are doing?
 I don't understand influence.
+- I am pretty sure if I can just develop the discipline to sit and go through code documentation completely, I will be invincible.
+- So.
+Tried.
+Of.
+Arrogant.
+People.
+Actually, just arrogant programmers.
+- Sub pagal hain.
+Sub kay sub pagal hain.